brenton-leighton/multiple-cursors.nvim/README.md

 - Mapping lhs (string|table): [Left-hand side](https://neovim.io/doc/user/map.html#%7Blhs%7D) of a mapping string, e.g. `">>"`, `"<Tab>"`, or `"<C-/>"`, or a table of lhs strings
 - Function: A Lua function that will be called at each cursor, which receives [`register`](https://neovim.io/doc/user/vvars.html#v%3Aregister) and [`count1`](https://neovim.io/doc/user/vvars.html#v%3Acount1) as arguments
 - Option: A optional string containing "m", "c", or "cc".
 These enable getting input from the user, which is then forwarded to the function:
-	- "m" indicates that a motion command (which can include a count in addition to the `count1` variable) is requested (i.e. operator pending mode)
+	- "m" indicates that a motion command is requested (i.e. operator pending mode).
+The motion command can can include a count in addition to the `count1` variable.
 	- "c" indicates that a printable character is requested (e.g. for character search)
 	- "cc" indicates that two printable characters are requested
 	- If valid input isn't given by the user the function will not be called
 	- There will be no indication that Neovim is waiting for a motion command or character

+Example usage:

 ```lua
 opts = {